PARSEC-real-space-code/NanoGW/README.md

   publisher={ACS Publications}
 }
 ```
-If you use LanczosGW to speed up your calculation, please also cite the following reference:
+If you use the Lanczos method to speed up your calculation, please also cite the following reference:
+Weiwei Gao, Zhao Tang, Jijun Zhao, and James R. Chelikowsky, *Efficient full-frequency GW calculations using a Lanczos method*, [Physical Review Letters **132**, 126402](https://doi.org/10.1103/PhysRevLett.132.126402) (2024).
 ```
 @article{gao2024efficient,
   title={Efficient Full-Frequency GW Calculations Using a Lanczos Method},